Peanut Nutrition & Calories - Complete data of all nutrients

 The fat content of peanuts consists of 53% monounsaturated, 34% polyunsaturated, and 13% saturated fats.
 Many researchers consider monounsaturated and polyunsaturated fats heart-healthy.

-The Spanish variety has a more favorable fat composition compared to the other cultivars.
+The Spanish variety has a more favorable fat composition than other cultivars.

 Fat type information